 We considered whether a reason for the lack of clear differences between the therapies and comparison groups was affected by our choice of primary outcomes.
 However, there were no other outcomes that were measured in more than one or two of the included trials.
 There are recognised difficulties in the assessment of complex interventions in palliative care [44].
 Seven different quality-of-life measures were used in the trials; highlighting the lack of a gold standard outcome measure in this population and is consistent with previous findings within palliative care research [45].
 Moreover, none of the trials used a specific outcome measure for use in patients receiving complementary therapy.
 Indeed, as far as we are aware, no such outcome measure has been developed.

 Our conclusions are also limited by the poor quality of the evidence found.
 Because of this it is possible that the true effect of the therapies might be different from the estimated effect derived from the included trials.
-One prominent quality issue was small sample sizes, which is a common in palliative care research [46].
+One prominent quality issue was small sample sizes, which is a common issue in palliative care research [46].
 Many of the trials in this review were pilot/feasibility studies which never went on to be a full trial with sufficient power to identify a clinically significant effect.
 The trial characteristics also limited the strength and generalisability of the findings.
 In most of the primary studies, the participants had advanced cancer.

 Across the studies there was heterogeneity in characteristics.
 There were different comparison arms including treatment as usual, attention control, and dummy complementary therapies.
 Using an appropriate comparison arm is important to fully understand the effect of an intervention especially when it is not possible to blind the interventionist [47].
 A control group should not include any of the active components that are present in the intervention [48].
 For instance, it is possible that an active component of the complementary therapy may be engaging with the therapist and therefore an attention control group may not necessarily be the best comparator.
 The review found differences in choice of comparator but cannot make recommendations about the most suitable comparator in future trials.
 In the trials the intervention was carried out by nurses or therapists both who had undergone triaining.
 It was also undertaken in two by family members who were given training as part of the trial.
 Such innovation could be very useful to practice, but it brings into question if reflexology can be taught so quickly and without harm, why is reflexology training extensive?
 Perhaps the potential mechanisms of action in these two trials differ?